 FileNamesAsParameters.mfd (MapForce Enterprise Edition)

-If you double-click the title bar of either InputFileName and OutputFileName components, you can view or edit their properties.
+If you double-click the title bar of either of the InputFileName and OutputFileName components, you can view or edit their properties.
 For example, you can specify the data type of the input parameter or change the input parameter name, as described in Simple Input Component Settings.
 In this example, the input and output parameters are configured as follows:

 •The InputFileName parameter is of type "string" and it has a default value supplied by a constant defined in the same mapping.
 The constant is of type "string" and its value is "Altova_Hierarchical.xml".
 Therefore, when this mapping runs, it will attempt to read data from a file called "Altova_Hierarchical.xml", assuming that you do not supply some other value as parameter.